nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The find by tag and question keywords implementation requires changes to be made to the `FindCommandParser`.
-Currently, `FindCommandParser` takes in the keyword arguments as a single `String` which is then split into individual keywords.
+Currently, `FindCommandParser#parse` takes in the keyword arguments as a single `String` which is then split into individual keywords.
 The proposed implementation will require the `ArgumentTokenizer` and `ParseUtil` to parse for any `PREFIX_TAG` and/or `PREFIX_QUESTION`. `ParserUtil` will parse them accordingly and insert them into the necessary `Predicate<Flashcard>` which will be used for filtering the `Flashcard` list.
 If neither of them are provided or the `Tag` provided is non-aplhanumeric, then a `CommandException` will be thrown.

 Since more than one `Predicate<Flashcard>` will be used, a class called `FlashcardPredicate` will be introduced that collects all `Predicate<Flashcard>` into one class.